-If you currently hold a temporary L-1 work visa but are looking to settle in the United States on a permanent basis, you may be able to apply to transition from the L-1 visa to a Green Card based on your employment.
+If you currently hold a temporary L-1 work visa but are looking to settle in the United States on a permanent basis, you may be able to apply to go from an L1 visa to Green Card based on your employment.

 If you have been granted an L1 visa to open a new office in the United States, your visa will initially last for just one year.
 Where you are an employee transferring to a US affiliated office, your L1 visa will be granted for a period of three years.